nielssorensen/OpenEmu-wiki/User-guide:-Filters.md

-OpenEmu supports filters for those who wish to clean up or alter the look of their games
+OpenEmu supports filters for those who wish to clean up or alter the look of their games.